 NB.
-If you are configuring NAT mode manually don't forget to set the autonat interface to eth1 in global options.
-Note: if wizard is used, autonat is turned on automatically a) Set up a specific virtual server with a single real server for the service i.e. Just one real server in the FTP group.
+If you configure NAT mode manually don't forget to set the autonat interface to eth1 in global options.
+If the wizard is used, autonat is turned on automatically.

 To solve problem #2

 If you want any specific services to be exposed for your real servers you have two choices: